eonarheim/eonarheim.github.io/docs/sound.md

 ---

-The Sound object allows games built in Excalibur to have basic audio components, from sound tracks to sound effects.
+The Sound object allows games built in Excalibur to have basic audio components, from soundtracks to sound effects.
 It is generally recommended to preload sound using the "Sound" object.

 ## Usage